2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 American Innovation Dollars feature edge inscriptions applied through a secondary minting operation.
 After the obverse and reverse receive their strikes, coins transfer to specialized equipment that incuses the year, mint mark, and “E PLURIBUS UNUM” onto the edge.

-Production mishaps occasionally allow coins to bypass this crucial stage entirely.
-The result is a dollar with perfectly struck faces but completely blank, smooth edges.
-This error type gained significant attention during earlier dollar programs, establishing a strong collector base.
+Production mishaps occasionally allow coins to bypass this crucial stage entirely, resulting in a dollar with perfectly struck faces but completely blank, smooth edges.
+This error type gained significant collector attention during earlier Presidential Dollar programs, building a strong demand base that carries over to the Innovation series.

-Values fluctuate based on the specific state design and preservation quality.
+Values fluctuate based on the specific state design and preservation quality — a missing-edge-lettering Delaware example (the first 2019 state) tends to generate more interest than later issues.
 Specimens maintaining original mint luster and sharp design details command the strongest premiums.

 2. Off-Center Strike Errors

-Striking errors occur when the blank planchet fails to position properly between the dies before the press activates.
-This misalignment causes the design to strike partially off the coin’s surface, leaving a characteristic blank crescent.
+Off-center strike errors occur when the blank planchet fails to position properly between the dies before the press activates.
+This misalignment causes the design to strike partially off the coin’s surface, leaving a characteristic blank crescent on the opposite side.

 The percentage of off-center displacement directly correlates with collector interest and value.
 Strikes showing 5–10% displacement generate moderate attention, while those displaying 30–50% or more off-center become genuinely significant.